isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 <p><a href="/files/CL%20NEWSLETTER%202022%20SEM2_CPS%20compressed.pdf"><img style="width:50%" src="/images/Newsletter_Thumbnail_CL_2022%20Sem2.jpg"></a></p>

-##### **Past Chinese Department E-Newsletter**
+##### **Chinese Department E-Newsletter**
 ------------------------------------

+Click [here](/files/2023%20cl%20sem1%20newsletter.pdf) to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 1 2023.

-Click [here](/files/CL%20NEWSLETTER%202022%20SEM2_CPS%20compressed.pdf) to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.
+Click&nbsp;[here](/files/CL%20NEWSLETTER%202022%20SEM2_CPS%20compressed.pdf)&nbsp;to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.

-Click [here](/files/CL%20NEWSLETTER%202022%20SEM1_CPS%20compressed.pdf) to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.
+Click&nbsp;[here](/files/CL%20NEWSLETTER%202022%20SEM1_CPS%20compressed.pdf)&nbsp;to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.